Gödel's Incompleteness Theorems for Dummies - Part 1

 However, this is only a partially correct definition of completeness.
 Turns out we have many kinds of completeness!
 The above is just the definition of semantic completeness.

 The second stronger type of completeness we’ll see, is syntactical completeness.
-A formal system $S$ is syntactically complete if for every statement $\varphi$ in the language of $S$, either $\varphi$ or $\lnot \varphi$ can be proven within $S$.
-This is also called negation completeness.
+A formal system S is syntactically complete if for every statement φ in the language of S, either φ or ¬φ can be proven within S. This is also called negation completeness.

 But what do syntax and semantics actually mean?